District’s new police chief is rethinking unit focused on gun seizures

-Changing how the Gun Recovery Unit operates could address the concerns of critics who complain the aggressive tactics of specialized plain-clothed anti-crime squads are a primary source of mistrust between police and residents.
+Changing how the Gun Recovery Unit operates could address the concerns of critics who complain that the aggressive tactics of specialized plainclothes anticrime squads are a primary source of mistrust between police and residents.

 The deliberations also come ahead of a pivotal time for acting police chief Robert J. Contee III, who goes before the D.C.
-Council on Thursday for the department’s oversight review and faces a confirmation hearing later this month.
+Council on Thursday for the department’s oversight review and will face a confirmation hearing later this month.

-Contee said in an interview he wants to focus less on seizing as many firearms as possible and instead intensify efforts to identify and arrest people who use guns for violence or threats.
+Contee said in an interview that he wants to focus less on seizing as many firearms as possible and instead intensify efforts on identifying and arresting people who use guns for violence or threats.

 “We have to think beyond just getting the gun,” he said.
-“Certainly we want go get guns off the street.
+“Certainly we want to get guns off the street.
 But we got to get the right guns out of the wrong hands.”

-The chief said examination of gun seizures is just a start and the department will take a broader look across the department and “challenge our thinking on the way we do business.”
+The chief said that the examination of gun seizures is just a start and that the department will take a broader look across the department and “challenge our thinking on the way we do business.”

 On Tuesday, D.C.
 Police Cmdr.
-John Haines, who heads the Narcotics and Special Investigations Division, sent a memo to members of the Gun Recovery Unit telling them they “must be at the forefront of change.”
+John Haines, who heads the Narcotics and Special Investigations Division, sent a memo to members of the Gun Recovery Unit telling them that they “must be at the forefront of change.”

 The internal memo, obtained by The Washington Post and confirmed by a department spokesman as authentic, urged those officers to rethink how they do their jobs.